Aristotle and Dante Discover the Secrets of the Universe (film): Production

 In early 2017, it was revealed that Aitch Alberto was in the process of developing a screenplay based on Benjamin Alire Sáenz's novel.
 In 2016, she had flown to Texas to pitch her idea to Sáenz and discuss the rights to adapt his novel; she first read the book in 2014 and had written a spec script.
 At the beginning of 2018, she contacted Lin-Manuel Miranda, who had narrated the audiobook for the novel, inviting him to board the pop project as a producer.
 Kyra Sedgwick's newly launched Big Swing Productions joined the project in 2018.

 Xolo Maridueña and Reese Gonzales, the latter of whom would go on to reprise his role in the film, performed a live reading of Alberto's screenplay at the 2018 Outfest.
 Also on the live reading were Norma Maldonado, José Zúñiga, Liz Torres, Ana Ortiz, Madison De La Garza, Martin Morales, Norio Chalico, and Matt Pascua.

 It was announced in October 2021 that Max Pelayo and Gonzales would respectively star as the titular characters in the film adaptation with Eugenio Derbez, Eva Longoria, Verónica Falcón, Isabella Gomez, Luna Blaise, and Kevin Alejandro rounding out the cast.
-Derbez would also produce the film for 3Pas Studios alongside Valerie Stadler, Ben Odell, and Dylan Sellers and Chris Parker for Limelight.
+Derbez would also produce the film for 3Pas Studios alongside Valerie Stadler, Ben Odell, Dylan Sellers and Chris Parker for Limelight.
 David Boies and Zack Schiller of Boies Schiller Entertainment would executive produce the film and CJ Barbato would co-produce.

 Principal photography began in early October 2021, and was confirmed by director Aitch Alberto to have wrapped on November 2, 2021.

 Sarah J. Coleman, who illustrated the book cover, was brought on board to design the film's main title and credits.
 Alberto has also stated that a film adaptation of the book's 2021 sequel is being considered.

+Music

 Release

+Aristotle and Dante Discover the Secrets of the Universe had its world premiere at the 47th International Toronto Film Festival on September 9, 2022, with additional screenings on September 11 and 15.
+It was released theatrically in the United States on September 8, 2023, by Blue Fox Entertainment.

-In August 2022, the film was announced to be premiering at the 2022 Toronto International Film Festival's "Discovery" section, and had its world premiere on September 9, 2022, with additional screenings on September 11 and 15.
-The film is currently seeking distribution.
+In August 2022, the film was first announced to be premiering at the 2022 Toronto International Film Festival's "Discovery" section, and following its premiere, the film was reported to be seeking distribution.
+In April 2023, it was announced that Blue Fox Entertainment had acquired the North American distribution rights to the film, with a wide theatrical release planned for summer 2023.